-WordPress: Surprising Facts And Figures
+WordPress: Useful Facts And Figures

-- WordPress started as a blogging tool in 2003.
+- WordPress started in 2003.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are powered by WordPress.